WebberZone/popular-authors/README.md

 ### Usage

-Popular Authors can be used in three ways:
+Popular Authors can be used in four ways:

+1. Block: Add a Gutenberg block by searching for `popular authors` or `author`
-1. Widget: simply drag and drop "Popular Authors" widget into your theme’s sidebar and configure it
+2. Widget: Simply drag and drop "Popular Authors" widget into your theme’s sidebar and configure it
-2. Shortcode `[wzpa_popular_authors]`, so you can embed it inside a post or a page
+3. Shortcode `[wzpa_popular_authors]`, so you can embed it inside a post or a page
-3. Template tag: Use `wzpa_list_popular_authors()` to display the popular authors anywhere on your theme
+4. Template tag: Use `wzpa_list_popular_authors()` to display the popular authors anywhere on your theme

 ## Frequently Asked Questions